reconengine/docs.reconengine.ai/source/docs/laravel/seeding.md

 > When importing interaction data, it is important to specify the `->setTimestamp()` method.
 By default, the current timestamp is used.
 When importing historic data, you should use the time that the event occurred.

+To speed up your import process, you can batch up to 250 InteractionsBuilder instances at a time and send them at once using `InteractionBuilder::sendBatch($interactions);`

+> If possible, use `->setClientId()` to set an identifier for each interaction.
+This allows you to re-import interactions without needing to worry about duplicates.